Ophiopogon japonicus

-Ophiopogon japonicus (dwarf lilyturf, mondograss, fountainplant, monkeygrass; リュウノヒゲ ryu-no-hige ("dragon's beard") or ジャノヒゲ ja-no-hige ("snake's beard") is a species of Ophiopogon native to China, India, Japan, Nepal, and Vietnam.
+Ophiopogon japonicus (dwarf lilyturf, mondograss, fountainplant, monkeygrass; リュウノヒゲ ryū-no-hige ("dragon's beard") or ジャノヒゲ ja-no-hige ("snake's beard") is a species of Ophiopogon native to China, India, Japan, Nepal, and Vietnam.

 Description

 The fountainplant is an evergreen, sod-forming perennial plant.
-The leaves are linear, 20–40 cm long.
+The leaves are linear, long.
 The flowers are white through pale lilac, borne in a short raceme on a 5- to 1-cm stem.
 The fruit is a blue berry, 5 mm in diameter.
 Underground, this species has large stolons with tuberous roots.